 - did I mention the beaches and canyons?
 Nearby Sweetwater Beach, about an hour east on foot (surrounding by fragrant herbs and flowers) or ten minutes by boat, is vast and scenic; Marmara Beach, an hour to the west, petite and pebbly with swimming caves and an outstanding taverna.
 The surrounding mountains offer a cornucopia of hiking trails, including the nearby Aradhena Gorge.
 Take your walking boots;

 - organisation: this isn’t a standard writing course.
 You make a reservation; pay the course fee, and that’s it.
 You arrange you own transport (Stewart may help with taxi connections to ensure people arriving or leaving at an airport at the same time can share a fare) and pay your own meals and accommodation.
 You have no sense of being dragooned or over-organised.
 In fact, you feel rather as if you’re on your own Greek holiday with a course taking place to which you’re also invited.
 Lovely;

 - as I wrote in my Arvon Review, being with other writers is stimulating and enjoyable.
-I found myself picking up tips, learning, being inspired and making friends;
+I found myself picking up writing tips, short story ideas, learning, being inspired and making friends;

 - productivity: I found the rhythm of the day generated lots of writing.
 Courses ran from 1000-1300, with a break in the middle for an hour to write, mid-morning, fuelled in my case by a Greek coffee by the waterfront.
 We then had evening course sessions from 1800-1915 – in this case, devoted to 1:1 sessions with Chris.
 I found it liberating to think that I could, if I wished, write from 1300 until it grew dark – and if I wished, thereafter.
 You don’t need to get mystic about the blue waters and the chirping of the crickets to feel that this is a great place to write.
 But you can if you want.